WendyTuen/WendyTuen/README.md

-- 👋 Hi, I’m @WendyTuen.
+- 👋 Hi, I’m @WendyTuen, Linkedin:  https://www.linkedin.com/in/wendy-khoong/
-- 💞️ I’m looking to collaborate with frontend Developer ( React.js) , QA and Mobile developer (React Native).
-All are working remote and prefer Malaysian only.
+- 💞️ I’m looking to collaborate with senior fullstack developer (C#.NET Core & React) , Senior QA (Manual Testing) and Staff Software Engineer (C#).
+All are working hybrid in Malaysia.
-- 📫 How to reach me - WhatsApp : 016-5110372 or wendy.khoong@pactmail.com
+- 📫 How to reach me - WhatsApp : 016-5110372 or wendy.khoong@appspace.com

 <!---